The professional pilot degree option prepares students with the flight skills and

 and so much more.
 At OSU, you can have it all – top-notch training and the full college

-Students must complete a secondary application for admission into the professional
+All students must complete a secondary application for admission into the professional

 pilot degree option, which is fall admission only and limited to a maximum of 75 students

-applied to the university.
+have applied to the university.